peterampazzo/app-reviews-scraper/README.md

 docker run -t -v $(pwd)/data:/app/data app-reviews-scraper --list data/apps/example.json --store apple --details --similar --reviews
 ```

+### Status reporting
+Status reporting is possible with an account on `www.healthchecks.io`.
+Set up a project on there, get a URL for pinging, and then write this into `utils.send_healthcheck()` and enable the code block at `scraper.py#L82`.

 ## App lists

 The input JSON app lists should be structured as follows: